The Guns of Navarone (film): Soundtrack

 Tiomkin's theme song featured on the soundtrack album with lyrics recounting the film's plot.
 His theme became a popular instrumental with several cover versions including a 1965 version by The Skatalites.
 Other cover versions were performed by Johnny Griffin, Al Caiola and the Hollyridge Strings.

-Release and reception
+Release

+The Guns of Navarone had its Royal World Premiere in aid of the Edwina Mountbatten Trust and in the presence of Her Majesty Queen Elizabeth II and His Royal Highness Prince Philip, Duke of Edinburgh on 27 April 1961, at the Odeon Leicester Square in London's West End.

+Reception

 Box office

-The Guns of Navarone had its Royal World Premiere in aid of the Edwina Mountbatten Trust and in the presence of Her Majesty Queen Elizabeth II and His Royal Highness Prince Philip, Duke of Edinburgh on 27 April 1961, at the Odeon Leicester Square in London's West End.
 The film grossed $28.9 million at the box office generating theatrical rentals of $13 million in the United States and Canada and was the second top-grossing film of 1961.
 It earned worldwide rentals of $25 million.